 Over the next nine years, the Ottawa Senators hockey club had a more or less identical logo to the previous one.
 The name of the team on a gold semicircle was replaced with black laurel.
 The rest of the design has not been changed.

 The Ottawa Senators’ third and last logo was introduced in 2008.
+After a series of changes suggested by the franchise owner, the visual identity mark has become even more decisive and strict.
 The Ottawa Senators emblem went through a major overhaul and acquired a more modern look without losing its distinctive style.
-It still represents the Roman emperor, a member of the Senate of the Roman Empire, yet he is depicted not in profile, but full face.
+It still represents the Roman emperor, a member of the Senate of the Roman Empire, yet he is depicted not in profile but full face.
 His face is stoic and strict, with prominent cheekbones and strong features.
-He is wearing a gold helmet and a red cloak.
-The new logo looks incredibly realistic and eye-catching because now the emperor is looking not to the side, but at the spectator.
-Next, to him, there is a gold laurel-adorned shield.
+This is what the stern gaze of the centurion, depicted in half-face, speaks of.
+The gaze is directed straight ahead and expresses courage, determination, steadfastness – the qualities necessary to achieve victory.